XSD Tools¶

 - Easy Navigation: Click on elements to explore their structure

-- Edit Documentation: Add or edit documentation for schema elements
+- Edit Documentation: Add or edit documentation for schema elements using the inline tab-based editor (no modal dialogs)

 - Add Examples: Include example values for elements